novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-310.md

 "I will change all the inconveniences.
 Don't worry, Mother-in-law."

 "Yes, yes.
-I trust only you."
+I can trust you."

 During dinner, they briefly reported how they spent their time in Hawaii, and when the sisters-in-law said they wanted to see their nieces or nephews soon, Kim Ah-young blushed, and Lee Hyun-woo responded.

-"Then the first child will be taken care of by Ah-young's sister, and the second by Na-yoon's sister."
+"Then the first child will be taken care of by aunt Ah-jin, and the second by aunt Na-yoon ."

 "What about Unnie?"